vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III, 201, 1-5.
 Salya-nārāyanavrata-very popular in Bengal and Mahārāstra:

-described in Bhavisya (Pratisargaparva) chap.
+described in Bhaviṣya (Pratisargaparva) chap.
 24–29; M. M. Hara Prasad Shastri in cat. of mss in the Asiatic Society's Library, Calcutta, vol. V. preface p.
 LXV says that the worship of Satyanārāyaṇa (ms. No. 3370 ) has a Maha modan origin.
 It was originally (and even now in many places) called 'Satyapirer pūjā!
 It occurs in the Revā khanda of the Skandapurāṇa (Vangavāsi ed.) but does not occur in the Venk.
 Press edition.
 Vide also JBORS vol. XVI at p.
 328 where the same scholar says that the Mahomedan custom of offering 'Sirni' to Satyapir was adopted by Bengal Hindus as worship of Satyanārāyana.
 This is a vrata very popular among lower middle-class people and women.
 Vide 1.
 A. vol. 3 pp. 83-85 for stories current in Bengal about this vrata.
 It is said that Nārada was told about this vrata by Viṣṇu himself.
 On any day a man worships Satyanārāyaṇa and offers naivedya of 11 quantity (such as 11 ser or maund) of plantains, ghee, milk and wheat flour (or rice flour), jaggery or sugar; all these to be mixed up for naivedya ; performer should listen to the stories and partake of the prasāda; jāgara with songs, music, dance; then people go to their houses; this yields all desired objects; stories about a brāhmaṇa who performed this vrata every month, of a vendor of wood, of a trader named Sadhu with a ship full of merchandise and costly things and his daughter Kalāvati.
 In these stories Satyanārāyana is represented as very jealous and vindictive.
 The stories are said to have been

 taken from Skandapurāṇa, Revā-khanda.
 Sadāvrata-otherwise called 'annadānamāhātmya'.
 HV II.